Emmanuelbett67/Exploring-my-MiFit-Data/README.md

 ### The goal of this project was to practice:

 1. How to export Xiaomi MiBand data
-2. working with new types of data formats
+2. Working with csv data format
-3. visualizations
+3. Visualizations
-4. statistics in Python
+4. Statistics in Python

 ** First, to export your data, sign in to your MiFit account (https://mifit.huami.com/t/account_mifit) or API (https://api-mifit.huami.com/t/account_mifit) and select Export data.